 Gluten-Free White Chocolate Snack Mix

 This sweet and salty gluten-free white chocolate snack mix is incredibly addicting!
-With two kinds of chex, pretzels and M&Ms, this easy dish comes together in no time flat!
+With two kinds of chex, pretzels and M&Ms, this easy dish comes together in no time flat.
+And is perfect for parties.
+Freezer friendly and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.